Skip to main content

 • ✅ Use a password manager with unique passwords per site

-• ✅ Don't reuse FormationHub credentials anywhere else
+• ✅ Don't reuse your FormationHub password anywhere else

 • ✅ Use a recovery email that you control and have secured